tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 The very basics of the dispatcher is explained here.
 The dispatcher is a simple caching reverse proxy with the ability to receive and create HTTP requests.
 A normal request/response cycle goes like this:

 1. A user requests a page
 2. The Dispatcher checks, if it already has a rendered version of that page.
-In this case the Dispatcher can't find a local copy.
+Let's assume it is the very first request for this page and the Dispatcher can't find a local cached copy.
 3. The Dispatcher requests the page from the Publish system
 4. On the Publish system, the page is rendered by a JSP or an HTL template
 5. The page is returned to the Dispatcher